circleci/circleci-docs/jekyll/_cci2/getting-started-config.md

 ---
 layout: classic-docs
-title: "Getting Started: Configuration"
+title: "Configuration Overview"
-short-title: "Configuration"
+short-title: "Overview"
-categories: [getting-started]
+categories: [configuring-circleci]
 ---

 Configuration for CircleCI is contained in a single file: `.circleci/config.yml`.
 This file is committed to your project’s repository along with the rest of your source code.

 This file is _extremely_ flexible, so it’s not realistic to list every possible thing you can put in here.
 Instead, we’ll create a sample `config.yml` file and explain the sections along the way.

-# **version**
+## **version**

 The first thing you’ll put in `config.yml` is the _version_ you’re using.
-We’ll be using this field to issue warnings about breaking changes or deprecation.
+We use this field to issue warnings about breaking changes or deprecation.

 ```yaml
 version: 2.0
 ```

-# **jobs**
+## **jobs**

-The rest of `config.yml` will be comprised of several _jobs_.
+The rest of `config.yml` is comprised of several _jobs_.
 In turn, a job is comprised of several _steps_, which are commands that run in sequential order.

 So what does a job look like?